 (Department Chair, Professor & Resident Costume Designer)

 SCOTT R. ROBINSON (Professor, Costume Designer & Department Chair) Mr. Robinson continues as department chair and member of the CWU faculty.
 Prior to his arrival at CWU, Robinson was a faculty member at the University of Montevallo, and taught at Northern Michigan University, Illinois State University, and Lethbridge Community College.
 His professional work includes Waterville Opera House, Idaho Repertory Theatre, Illinois Shakespeare Festival, and Utah Musical Theatre.
-He is a recipient of several Kennedy Center American College Theatre Festival awards including the Gold Medallion of Excellence, and meritorious awards for his costume design work on Fantasticks, and Man of La Mancha and scenic designs for Bird Woman: The Story of Sacajawea, and the world premiere of Blankity Blank.
+He is a recipient of several Kennedy Center American College Theatre Festival awards including a two time winner of the Gold Medallion of Excellence, and meritorious awards for his costume design work on Fantasticks, and Man of La Mancha and scenic designs for Bird Woman: The Story of Sacajawea, and the world premiere of Blankity Blank.
 He has been a reviewer for the American Library Association's Choice Magazine.
 He has served on numerous state and regional theatre organization's boards and committees and currently serving as the Financial Officer of Kennedy Center ACTF Region VII.
 Robinson received his A.A. degree in Mid-Management from Brigham Young University - Idaho [Ricks College], his B.F.A. in Design from the University of Lethbridge in Canada, and his M.F.A. in Theatre from Illinois State University in Normal.
 He recently designed masks/headresses for the Sunderman Conservatory of Music production of The Magic Flute at the Majestic Theatre in Gettysburg, PA.
 Robinson's CWU design credits include: Man of La Mancha, Jungalbook, The Laramie Project, Hayfever, Tartuffe, Blankity Blank and Much Ado About Nothing among others.